 After dough has risen, roll out into a long strip that is about 5 inches high all the way down the counter.
 Smoother with melted butter.

-Spread cinnamon mixture onto butter.
+Spread cinnamon mixture onto the butter.
 Rub it all together as much as possible.
 Latex gloves work fabulously for this kind of project.

-Roll dough upward and cut into about 1 1/2 to 2 inch pieces.
+Roll dough upward and cut into about 1 1/2 to 2-inch pieces.

 Spray baking pan/pans with non-stick baking spray.
 Place rolls on their sides into two 9X13 baking pans or one half sheet pan.
 Leave space in between each roll as they will double in size again.